Object-ions/Jelly-Belly-Wiki-API-Data-Collection/worklog.md

-5:25 PM - Learn how to create patterns in Photoshop for 3d models 6:10 PM - Learn how to Photoshop extend texture around object tutorial 6:55 PM - Learn how to create a dexute map and more reaserch about texture for 3D models
+5:25 PM - Learn how to create patterns in Photoshop for 3d models 6:10 PM - Learn how to Photoshop extend texture around object tutorial 6:55 PM - Learn how to create a dexute map and more reaserch about texture for 3D models 7:35 PM - More on 3D models in web applications